CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.1 crypto concept.md

 ### 2 6 Unsafe cryptographic algorithms or products

 Unsafe or obsolete cryptographic algorithms can be broken by a potential attacker with reasonable resources.
-For encryption algorithms, this means that it is possible to determine the original plaintext from the encrypted text without additional information, such.
+For encryption algorithms, this means that it is possible to determine the original plaintext from the encrypted text, without additional information, such.
 As the cryptographic key used are known.
 If insecure cryptographic algorithms are used, attackers can circumvent the cryptographic protection and thus access sensitive information of the institution.

 Even if only secure (eg certified) products are used in an institution, communication can still be unsafe, for example if the communication partner uses non-state-of-the-art cryptographic techniques.